 - MATTHEW 5:29-30 And if thy right eye offend thee, pluck it out, and cast it from thee: for it is profitable for thee that one of thy members should perish, and not that thy whole body should be cast into hell.
 And if thy right hand offend thee, cut it off, and cast it from thee: for it is profitable for thee that one of thy members should perish, and not that thy whole body should be cast into hell.

-Of course it is not the actual act of plucking out the eye or slashing off a limb that gets us into the kingdom, but rather it is the willingness to loose anything, to loose it all for the sake of the kingdom.
+Of course it is not the actual act of plucking out the eye or slashing off a limb that gets us into the kingdom, but rather it is the willingness to lose anything, to lose it all for the sake of the kingdom.
 Are we truly willing, even eager, to rid ourselves of our sin for access into the kingdom of GOD?

 Unto Yeshua had been revealed the mysteries of this kingdom and He on occasion would pass that insight along to His followers.
 Thus, believing and obeying that message was and is of the utmost importance if we ever hope for the salvation of our souls.